 IMPORTANT: Since recommended attributes are not required, they may not be available from all supply sources.
-It is suggested that all parties to OpenRTB transaction complete the integration checklist on the next page to identify which attributes the supply side supports in the bid request, and which attributes the demand side requires for ad decisioning.
+It is suggested that all parties to OpenRTB transaction develop an integration checklist to identify which attributes the supply side supports in the bid request, and which attributes the demand side requires for ad decisioning.